Probing Hilbert space fragmentation and the block inverse participation ratio: Application: Extended Fermi-Hubbard model

 \subsubsection{Scaling analysis}

-Fig. \ref{fig:3-panel}(d) shows all three quantities taken from a cut along fixed $V_2 = 5.77$ (see coloured lines in Fig.~\ref{fig:3-panel}\textbf{(a)-(c)}), along with the normalized variance of $\mathrm{IPR}_\mathrm{block}$.
+Figure~\ref{fig:3-panel}(d) shows block IPR along with level statistics and entanglement entropy (discussed below) taken from a cut along fixed $V_2 = 5.77$ [see colored lines in Fig.~\ref{fig:3-panel}(a)-\ref{fig:3-panel}(c)], along with the normalized variance of $\mathrm{IPR}_\mathrm{block}$.
 The transition indicated by a sharp increase in $\mathrm{IPR}_\mathrm{block}$ is accompanied by drops in $\bar{r}$ and $s_A$.
 In addition, the variance of $\mathrm{IPR}_\mathrm{block}$ spikes at the same value of $V_1$.
 We consider the maximum of this variance, as well as the mid-point of the $\mathrm{IPR}_\mathrm{block}$ itself as indicators of a critical value $V_1^*$.
 Figure~\ref{fig:3-panel}(e) shows a finite-size scaling analysis based on these two indicators for $V_2 = 5.77$ and for the integrable limit $V_2 = 0$.
 We see that both quantities converge to the same value as $L \to \infty$ and indicate a finite critical value $V_1^*$.
 Comparing with Fig.~\ref{fig:transition}, we seem to have ruled out option (c), meaning that $\mathrm{IPR}_\mathrm{block}$ seems to define a finite region around the exactly fragmented limit that matches the non-thermal regime indicated by more conventional quantities like level statistics and entanglement entropy.